tinic/constixel/README.md

 ## API

-Doxygen generated API docs are at [constixel.dev](https://constixel.dev)
+Full doxygen generated API docs are at [constixel.dev](https://constixel.dev)

 The following image formats are available.
 [Width] is the width in pixels, [Height] is the height in pixels.
 [Grayscale] will set the palette to a grayscale palette with black being the first entry in the palette and white being the last entry in the palette.